-Our success depends on our ability to provide users with interesting and useful content, which in turn depends on the content contributed by our users and platform partners.
-We believe that one of our competitive advantages is the quality, quantity and open nature of the content on Weibo, and that access to rich content is one of the main reasons users visit Weibo.
-We seek to foster a broader and more engaged user community, and we encourage celebrities, opinion leaders, media outlets, government agencies and others to use our platform to express their views and share content.
-We also encourage our platform partners to contribute quality content.
-If users, including influential users such as government agencies and public figures, and our platform partners do not continue to contribute content to Weibo due to policy changes, their use of alternative public communication channels or any other reasons, and we are unable to provide users with interesting, useful and timely content, our user base and user engagement may decline.
-If we experience a decline in the number of users or the level of user engagement, customers may not view our products and services as attractive for their advertising and marketing expenditures and may reduce their spending with us, which would harm our business and operating results.
+If users and platform partners do not continue to contribute content to Weibo due to policy changes, their use of alternative communication channels or any other reasons, and we are unable to provide users with interesting, useful and timely content, our user base and user engagement may decline.
+If we experience a decline in the number of users or the level of user engagement, customers may not view our products and services as attractive for their advertising and marketing expenditures and may reduce their spending with us, which would materially harm our business and operating results.